Diamondbacks vs. Marlins Player Props Betting Odds

 Soler Stats

-- Soler has picked up a hit in two straight games.
-In his last five games he is hitting .273 with a double, two home runs, a walk and five RBI.
+- Soler takes a three-game streak with at least one hit into this contest.
+In his last five games he is batting .350 with a double, two home runs, two walks and five RBI.

 Soler Recent Games